cmorrison31/PyEOL/README.md

 # TerraFrame

-TerraFrame is a library designed to provide earth-orientation functionally to modeling and simulation software by calculating a transformation tensor between the Geocentric Celestial Reference System (GCRS) and the International Terrestrial Reference System (ITRS).
+TerraFrame is a library designed to provide earth-orientation functionally to modeling and simulation software by calculating the transformation tensor between the Geocentric Celestial Reference System (GCRS) and the International Terrestrial Reference System (ITRS).
 This transformation accounts for precession, nutation, and polar motion using the IAU 2006/2000A precession-nutation theory and IERS data files.

-Additionally, support is provided for converting between geodetic latitude, longitude and height above ellipsoid and geocentric cartesian coordinates or vice versa.
+Additionally, support is provided for converting from geodetic latitude, longitude, and height above ellipsoid to geocentric cartesian coordinates or vice versa.
 The WGS84 spheroid and a simple spherical earth are provided as built-in options.